gravitational/gravity/docs/7.x/selinux.md

 # SELinux

-Starting with version 7, Gravity comes with SELinux support.

 ## Host Preparation

 Before installing Gravity, you have to ensure that the user performing the installation has the privilege